kiwicopple/paul.copplest.one/docs/blog/why-nations-succeed.md

 This article is simple observation and a brutal truth: if you want to be to be great, forget who are are and become who you need to be.

+#### Credits

+Although their views may not reflect my own, thanks to Chris for proof-reading.